CBD (Cannabidiol) oil is the ubiquitous product associated with CBD and derived from hemp.

 This is the most common extraction method you will see used for CBD products, and there is a good reason for it: supercritical CO2 is highly efficient.
 It uses no solvents per se (CO2 acts as a solvent at high pressure) so there is no risk of residual solvents left behind in the final product.

 Usually, CO2 is a gas, but to use it for extraction purposes, it needs to turn into a liquid where it acts as a solvent.
 To achieve this, CO2 is compressed and heated at the same time, morphing into a high-pressure gas and fluid at the same time.

-This substance is then blasted at ground-up hemp flowers.
-Targeting the trichomes, which contain all the cannabis compounds desired for extraction, including cannabinoids, terpenes and flavonoids.
+This substance is then blasted at the ground-up biomass.
+The CO2 targets cannabis trichomes, containing the cannabis compounds desired for extraction, including cannabinoids, terpenes and flavonoids.

-While this is considered the benchmark, it requires expensive machinery which can operate at extremely high pressure (1500 – 5000 PSI), making economies of scale difficult due to the engineering prowess required and sheer space.
+While this is considered the benchmark, it requires incredibly expensive machinery which can operate at high pressure (1500 – 5000 PSI), making economies of scale difficult due to the engineering prowess required and sheer space.